Chicago Commitment

 Why We Support This Work

 Chicago is a global city with vibrant, diverse neighborhoods and a strong civic culture.
-And yet systemic biases create unequal access to resources and opportunities for Black, Latina/o/x, Indigenous, Asian, LGBTQIA+, and disabled people and communities—especially when these multiple identities intersect.
+And yet systemic biases create unequal access to resources and opportunities for Black, Latine, Indigenous, Asian, LGBTQIA+, and disabled people and communities—especially when these multiple identities intersect.
 A resilient and dynamic Chicago region is dependent upon a more equitable Chicago, where every Chicagoan has the opportunity to prosper and contribute to their community and where Chicago’s diverse voices are elevated, recognized, respected, and included.

 Our approach, which was originally developed in 2016-17, reflects advice we received from conversations with individuals, organizations, and civic leaders across the city and suburbs, sharing a wide array of experience and expertise on local issues and community perspectives.
 Our areas of focus were designed with the priorities of Chicagoans in mind—taking heed of what residents and leaders believe are the most urgent concerns and promising solutions.

-Consistent with the Foundation’s periodic review and refinement of grantmaking strategies, the Chicago Commitment examined its strategy throughout 2022 to ensure that as we emerge from the pandemic, our work directly contributes to building an equitable, vital, and dynamic Chicago.
-While Chicago has long experienced racial injustice, the COVID-19 pandemic affected Chicago’s Black and Latina/o/x communities at much higher rates than others and brought heightened attention to the inequities many Chicagoans have endured for generations.
 Following the assessment of our program, we made refinements that we believe will help us achieve greater impact in partnership with our grant recipients, manifest our values and our commitment to the Just Imperative, and work in closer relationship with communities.
 Specifically, we narrowed the geographic footprint of some areas of our grantmaking to amplify our impact, and help harmonize our approaches in ways that are mutually reinforcing.
-These changes primary affect our Vital Communities strand of work, described below.
+These changes primarily affect our Vital Communities strand of work.

 Structural racism has prevented many leaders from being considered for new roles and opportunities.
 Other forms of discrimination and classism hinder the ability of some leaders to gain recognition for the wisdom and expertise they have earned through other means.
 Therefore, leadership advancement is embedded across all our work.
 Through initiatives like Leaders for a New Chicago, a partnership with the Field Foundation of Illinois, we provide direct support to individual leaders who bring a broad diversity of experience to their work.
 Each year, prior Leaders are invited to help select the new class, furthering the goal of shifting power outside of philanthropies.